-Automating Post Scheduling With WordPress Plugins
+Automate Post Scheduling With Plugins

-You can automate various aspects of publishing and scheduling content in WordPress with plugins.
+You can automate certain aspects of publishing and scheduling your content in WordPress with plugins.

 Queuing Posts For Publishing

-Queue Posts is a free plugin that lets you queue new posts and pages for later publication.
+Queue Posts is a free plugin that allows you to queue new posts and pages for later publication.

 (Settings For Queueing Posts)